jtescher/jtescher.github.io/_drafts/writing_command_line_applications_in_ruby_with_thor.md

 ```

+The two functions first convert the user input from strings, and then either sum with "+" or take the difference with
+"-".
+The last line grabs the first argument as the method to use and the rest of the arguments as the inputs.

-And you can execute this application passing in the arguments with:
+Then you can execute this application passing in the arguments with:

 ```bash
 $ ./calculator add 1 2 3